 Over the past several years, our family has traveled quite a bit.
 And, it’s been an intentional decision!
 Not just, hey let’s go on vacation, but wow, we’ve only got our kids for a few more years – let’s make them count!
 Hence the idea of intentional travel!

 For me, it hit me when my daughter was going into 8th grade and my son was going into 5th grade.
 I realized we only had five more summers with our whole family together!
 Yikes!
-I also realized in that moment that we had never taken a family vacation – just the four of us!
+I also realized at that moment that we had never taken a family vacation – just the four of us!
 All our previous vacations were always either with extended family or visiting extended family.
 And, I love those vacations – don’t get me wrong!
 But, it really surprised me that we hadn’t done a real vacation, just us four.

 So, I threw it out to the family that I thought we should travel together and where did everyone want to go…what fun!
 This is one of my favorite parts of travel ~ planning a trip.
 The unlimited possibility phase!
 When no parameters have been put down yet, the dreaming begins.
 And, the ideas were all over the map, as they should be!